linsalrob/partie_hat/create.md

 done
 ```

-Notice that this did most of it, but there were a few errors.
 Split uses x00, x01, x02, ... and so we need to move those few files separately:

 ```
-for JOB in $(seq 1 9); do mv x0$JOB $JOB/input; done
+for JOB in $(seq 1 9); do mkdir $JOB; mv x0$JOB $JOB/input; done
 ```

 and finally the last one (just because I counted from 1 not 0 earlier):

 ```
+mkdir 30
 mv x00 30/input
 ```

 Now that we're all set with an input file, an output directory, and the basis of the _k_-mer database in each directory, we can run the same command each time.
 Note that I use the ampersand here to put the job in the background, but because I'm doing that in a _for_ loop I use echo to carry on.

+**PLEASE NOTE**: The newest version of focus does not support making your own databases.
+We are working on a stand alone solution to this problem.
+Contact Rob before you run this next step.

 ```
 CWD=$PWD; for JOB in $(seq 1 30); do cd $JOB; python2.7 ~/GitHubs/FOCUS/focus.py -b output/ -d input > stdout 2> stderr & echo $JOB; cd $CWD; done